hathitrust/holdings-backend/adr/0006-batch-loading.md

 This increases overall complexity of the system, but allows loading data in a timely fashion especially for large clusters.

-For best performance, input data should be sorted by OCN before loading into the system.
+For best performance, input data should be sorted by OCLC control number (OCN) before loading into the system.
 This may require additional complexity in the management of the data files loaded into the system.
 In particular, for best performance, holdings from multiple institutions should be sorted together by OCN and loaded at the same time.
 The system can still handle unsorted data, it just has the potential to be significantly slower.
 This is likely to be more important for an initial load or full reload than for incremental updates.

 When data is sorted this way, the most frequent write operation is adding multiple subdocuments to a given document - for example, adding multiple